Dear TexCare, #1mybookmark

 ANSWER:

-You write that you want to clean leather sofas.
-The first is then to use TexCare Woolwash.
-Put a good slush of Woolwash in lukewarm water and whisk it up well to form a lot of foam.
+You mentioned you want to clean leather sofas.
+The first thing to do is use TexCare Woolwash.
+Add a good splash of Woolwash to lukewarm water and whisk it well to create a lot of foam.
 Or make foam with a sponge.
-Then take the foam and distribute equally all over the sofa.
-You must not only stain clean, it is important that the whole sofa gets the same treatment; otherwise you risk blotches.
-Before the foam dries in, wash it off with clean water without rubbing.
-It doesn't matter that there's still a little Woolwash left on the leather.
-The next day, when the leather is completely dry, you treat it all with TexCare Leatherlotion.
-It is lubricated in a not too thick layer, and dries until the next day.
-Then the result should be a cleaner sofa, infused with fine oils, which counteracts that it again quickly gets dirty and that the leather dries out.
+Then take the foam and spread it evenly over the entire sofa.
+Don't just spot clean, it's important that the entire sofa gets the same treatment; otherwise, you risk getting stains.
+Before the foam dries, wash it off with clean water without rubbing.
+It doesn't matter if there's still a little Woolwash left on the leather.
+The next day, when the leather is completely dry, treat the whole thing with TexCare Leatherlotion.
+Apply it in a thin layer and let it dry until the next day.
+The result should be a cleaner sofa, with added fine oils that prevent it from getting dirty quickly again, and prevent the leather from drying out.
 Repeat treatment with Leatherlotion as needed, but at least every 6 months.
-Leather lotion itself has a cleansing effect, in addition to the nurturing effect.
+Leatherlotion itself has a cleansing effect, in addition to its nourishing effect.

 |